DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Experiments and Results

 \subsection{On training data amount and mismatched conditions}

 Given the encouraging performance of DANSE, two important questions arise: (a) How much training data is required for DANSE to perform well?
 We do not have any theoretical results for this question.
 Instead, we deliberate on the question using experiments. (b) All the experiments so far mentioned are conducted in matched training-and-testing conditions.
 What will happen in mismatched conditions?
 This question is central to a standard robustness study.
-We deliberate on these two questions in the following.
+We deliberate on these two questions in the following. {We choose KalmanNet for comparison, which is training-based and seems to yield performance close to DANSE as per Fig. \ref{fig:nmse_lorenz_full_limit}.}